joost-morsink/FF-admin-module/wiki/fraction_set.md

 difficulty: medium
 ---

-# Fraction set
+# Fraction Set

-A fraction set is a technical data structure that keeps track of how big a share each part of a total has.
+A fraction set is a data structure that represents the proportional shares of components within a whole.
-All the fractions in a fraction set should always add up to 1.
+Each fraction indicates the relative size of a part, and all fractions together must sum to 1.

-When entries are added into a fraction set, the set is automatically renormalized to add up to 1 again.
+Whenever entries are added or updated, the fraction set is automatically renormalized to maintain this invariant.
-To eliminate error propagation due to repeated division, leading to non-sensical data, a `Divisor` is tracked in the data structure.
+To prevent cumulative errors from repeated division and rounding, a `Divisor` is maintained, ensuring numerical stability.

-## Partitioned models
+## Partitioned Models

-When a model is [partitioned](./calculator#partitioning), fractionsets are distributed between the header(`Divisor`) and the details (fractions multiplied by the `Divisor`).
+In [partitioned models](./calculator#partitioning), fraction sets are split between the header (storing the `Divisor`) and the details (storing the individual fractions, scaled by the `Divisor`).
+This design supports efficient storage and accurate calculations across distributed model partitions.
+The fraction multiplied by the `Divisor` is called a `Share`.